Learn something new every day More Info... by email

 Allergic reactions to foods, medications, or environmental pollutants may lead to an increase in the number of white blood cells produced by the body.
 Some autoimmune diseases may cause this response as well as the body attempts to return to a normal state of being.
 Corticosteroid drugs and other medications have also been shown to cause leukocytosis in some people.

 Chronic stress is one of the most overlooked causes of leukocytosis and can usually be treated successfully by lifestyle modification, counseling, or the use of prescription or herbal medications.
-Some forms of cancer, particularly blood cancers such as lymphoma or leukemia, are potential causes of leukocytosis and require aggressive medical treatment.
+Some forms of cancer, particularly blood cancers such as lymphoma or leukemia, are potential causes and require aggressive medical treatment.
 Other diseases, such as ulcerative colitis, heart disease, and sickle cell anemia, may lead to an elevated white blood cell count as well.
 As some of the causes of leukocytosis can be life threatening, it is important to visit a doctor for an accurate diagnosis so that the appropriate treatment can be developed and begun as soon as possible.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!